 The original Manila Airport opened in 1935 and its runways now form Ayala Avenue and Paseo de Roxas in the city.
 The airport was relocated to its present site in 1948.
 It handles over 550 planes per day, including private planes, and can accommodate the Airbus A380.
 It has two runways and in 2017 it handled almost 109,000 international flights, 149,000 domestic flights and around 460,000 metric tons of cargo.

-Mactan-Cebu Airport is the second busiest airport in the Philippines, handling around 10 million passengers a year.
+Mactan-Cebu Airport is the second busiest airport in the Philippines.
 Cebu Airport was originally built by the Unites States in 1956 and is now home to the Philippine Air Force.
 It is located in Lapu-Lapu City on Mactan Island within the province of Cebu.
-The 1,970 acre site includes a single 3,300-metre (10,800-foot) runway which made Filipino history when the world’s largest and heaviest aircraft, the Russian Antonov An- 225 Mriya, landed in 2013.
+The 1,970 acre site includes a single 3,300-metre (10,800-foot) runway which made Filipino history when the world’s largest and heaviest aircraft, the Russian Antonov An- 225 Mriya, landed succesfully in 2013!